 At the start of the pandemic, my family and I hoped the at-home life would be temporary.
 After four months, we realized it may take longer than we hoped.
-Our 2020 plans were filled with travels, museum trips and more.
+Our 2020 plans were filled with travels, museum trips, and more.
 But the pandemic had other plans.
-As long as our loved were safe, we were thankful.
+As long as our loved ones were safe, we were thankful.
 My daughter (who was already homeschooling since last year), was feeling a bit lonely.
-Homeschoolers are actually pretty social and with everything being cancelled or made virtual…she could really use a friend.
+Homeschoolers are actually pretty social and with everything being canceled or made virtual…she could really use a friend.

 I began to look into adopting a puppy.
 Because of her allergies and asthma, the breed needed to be hypoallergenic.
-Through research, I found that poodles and poodle mixes were the best option- among them, the F1b goldendoodle, the most hypoallergenic breed out there.
+Through research, I found that poodles and poodle mixes were the best options- among them, the F1b Goldendoodle, the most hypoallergenic breed out there.
 So I searched and searched for one.
 Shelters were empty (quarantine puppies became a thing) and breeders had long waiting lists.
 It seemed impossible.

 Yes, No, Maybe?

-And then one day, a friend posted that her Goldendoodle was expecting puppies!
+One day, a friend posted that her Goldendoodle was expecting puppies!
 I couldn’t believe it.
 So I asked her about it (a million questions).
 The thought did make me nervous.
 A puppy is work- like having another child.
 But then my daughter would send me videos of her dream “chicken nugget” puppy.
 Ok universe, I get it.
 So I spoke to my husband.
 I could tell he felt the same as me- do we really want to do this?
 Yes and no. No one likes to lose sleep but …it will make her so happy.
 So scary and so exciting at the same time.
 That evening, we gave my friend the ok.

 The puppies were born on July 23rd and we could go pick her up at the end of September.
 I have to say, this was the hardest secret to keep!
 I ordered all the puppy things and had them sent to my mom.
-I did research on the breed and watched training videos.
+Next, I did research on the breed and watched training videos.
 I was nervous about taking on this new journey but also so excited to see my daughter’s reaction when she met her new puppy.

 As the time to meet our new fur baby came, my friend asked if we’d prefer to meet her in the Carolinas instead of having to drive further south.
 Of course, we said yes.
 And thanks to our friends at Toyota, we were loaned a Toyota Rav4 TRD Off-road edition, the perfect road tripping suv.
 We told our daughter we were taking a scenic trip down south for a change of scenery.
 She believed it- even though I have been super nervous and anxious about the whole pandemic.
 Before we knew it, we pulled up to a rest stop for the special delivery.
 My daughter had fallen asleep and when she met her pup, she was shocked, emotional and speechless.